dillson/jw-workshop/README.md

 2. Follow the team creation wizard.
 3. Specify a name for team.
 4. Choose an icon.
-5. Select a team recipe.
+5. Select the 'Basic' team recipe.
 6. Wait for a few minutes for the Jenkins Master to be created.

 ### Jenkins Plugin Configuration